BRIXTOL/mcss/readme.md

 1. You cannot pass variables and must express classes as value wrapped in quotation characters
 2. You cannot perform actions on supplied selectors, eg: `m.css.div(i > 1 ? 'foo' : 'bar')`
+3. When `obfuscate` is set to `true` class maps need to be constructed and because they are composed using postcss, you may need to run the build a second time.
+The plugin will attempt to do this but sometimes it fails.
+In such an event just touch the file.